Technology and problem solving is embedded in my DNA.

 I never liked school.
 For me learning from books is very difficult.

-So when I was about 20 years old, I decided to quit school and to find a job.
+When I was about 20 years old, I decided to quit school and to find a job.

 After working as an assistant systems administrator at an art school for several months, I got the opportunity to start working for a laptop manufacturer, repairing the laptop motherboards at a component level.
-Here I developed my electronic skills even more, troubleshooting complex circuits and soldering tiny little SMD components.
+Here I developed my electronic skills even more, troubleshooting complex circuits and soldering tiny SMD components.
 Within the first year I was the main guy to go to with the more difficult failures.
 This even lead to becoming a junior product engineer for this same company a few years later.

 I've had many different jobs over the years, from testing and troubleshooting x-ray machines to repairing industrial electronics.

-The most exiting thing I've learned was the use of PIC microcontrollers about 13 years ago.
+The most exiting thing I've learned was the use of PIC microcontrollers.

+Already having experience programming, it was not difficult to learn the PIC Basic language.
 But the possibilities of simply cramming some lines of code into a single chip opened up a whole new world for me.

 Want to see more?